amccartney/nicar19-hello-javascript/README.md

 ## Getting started

+1. Go to the `class` folder and pull `index.html` into your web brower.
+You should see "Intro to Javascript" at the top of the page.
-Go to the `class` folder and open up the file called `main.js` in your favorite text editor.
+2. Open up the file called `main.js` in your favorite text editor.
 Type the following into the file, hit save, then refresh your web page.

 ```js
 console.log("Hello world!");
 ```
-You should see `Hello world!` printed in your console.
+3. Right click anywhere on the page and select "Inspect element" then navigate to the "console."
+You should see `Hello world!` printed there.
 If you do not, make sure to alert a coach so they can help you out.

 ## Manipulating the DOM